asuh/front-end-windows/readme.md

     choco install sublimetext4

-I prefer using the [beta version of Sublime Text 4](https://www.sublimetext.com/dev).
+I prefer using the [dev build of Sublime Text](https://www.sublimetext.com/dev), which requires a license.
+If you want Chocolatey-managed installs, use the stable package shown above.

 Sublime Text is not free, but it has an unlimited "evaluation period".
 The seemingly expensive $99 price tag is worth the cost.
 If you can afford it, I suggest you [support](https://www.sublimetext.com/buy) this awesome editor. :)